-It may reach heights of up to 30 m (100 ft), though is more typically 15 to 20 m (50 to 65 ft) tall with a slim, tall-palm appearance.
-The trunk is pencil-shaped, smooth, grey, distinctively ringed and supports a crown of large, arching leaves 1.5 to 2 m (5 to 6.5 ft) long, all atop a smooth green crownshaft.
+It may reach heights of up to 30 m (100 ft), though is more typically 15 to 20 m (50 to 65 ft) tall with an ultra-slim, tall-palm appearance.
+The trunk is pencil-shaped, smooth, grey, distinctively ringed and supports a crown of large, arching leaves 1.5 to 2 m (5 to 6.5 ft) long atop a smooth green crownshaft.

 Flowering is seasonal in areas with a distinct dry season but continuous where humid conditions prevail.
-The flowers are small, pale yellow and either female or male held on large branched flower-stalks arising at the base of the crownshaft.
+The flowers are small, pale yellow and either female or male held in large branched flower-stalks arising at the base of the crownshaft.
 Male flowers open before the female ones and fall before the latter open, ensuring cross-pollination with other plants.

-The flowers are followed by egg-shaped fruit about 5 cm (2 in) long.
-These are green when young, becoming orange, less commonly scarlet, when ripe with a hard fibrous husk surrounding a single seed.
-It takes about eight months from fruit-set to ripe fruit.
+The flowers are followed by egg-shaped fruit about 5 cm (2 in) long that are green when young, becoming orange, less commonly scarlet when ripe.
+They have a hard fibrous husk surrounding a single seed and ripen approximately eight months after fruit-set.

 The seed of ripe fruit are used as a masticatory by about a tenth or more of the world's population, which represents hundreds of millions of people.

 The seed, after being extracted from the fruit, is thinly sliced, boiled to reduce the tannin content and then dried, usually in the sun.
 The dried pieces are then mixed with other ingredients, usually chewing tobacco and spices, then wrapped in Betel Pepper (Piper betel) leaves and chewed.
 The mix of spices and flavourings that accompany betel nut vary by region but may include Cardamom (Elettaria cardamomum), Clove (Syzygium aromaticum), Tamarind (Tamarindus indica) and slaked-lime paste, derived from limestone.